-The image shows, from profile, a mammal out of the desert climate, resistant to extremely high temperatures, named camel, oriented to the right.
+The image shows, from profile, a mammal out of the desert climate, resistant to extremely high temperatures, named camel, oriented to the left.

 The camel is a large, tall animal with a body characterized by at least one hump on the back, at the top, in the form of a ridge or domed mound on the outside.